-- Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Minimal decadence, typically associated with shrub component. - Average percent litter cover (%) and depth (in): Litter ranges from 5-40% of total canopy measurement with total litter (including beneath the plant canopy) from 50-90% expected.
+- Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Minimal decadence, typically associated with shrub component. - 14.
+Average percent litter cover (%) and depth (in): Litter ranges from 5-40% of total canopy measurement with total litter (including beneath the plant canopy) from 50-90% expected.
 Herbaceous litter depth typically ranges from 5-15mm.
 Woody litter can be up to a couple inches (4-6 cm). - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): English: 1800-3000 lb/ac (2500 lb/ac average); Metric 2016-3360 kg/ha (2800 kg/ha average). - 16.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): English: 1100-1600 lb/ac (1350 lb/ac average); Metric 1232-1792 kg/ha (1512 kg/ha average). - 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
 Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Bare ground greater than 30% is the most common indicator of a threshold being crossed.
-Rabbitbrush, Sandberg bluegrass, buckwheat, phlox, and yarrow are common increasers.
-Kentucky bluegrass, common dandelion, thistles, and annual weeds are common invasive species in disturbed sites.
+Big sagebrush, rubber rabbitbrush, and bluegrasses are common increasers.
+Kentucky bluegrass, common dandelion, thistles, and annual weeds such as kochia and mustards are common invasive species in disturbed sites.